SanjeetShukla01/airflow-pipeline/doc/error_log.md

     on analysis I found that issue was due to access of local directory, hence docker container was not able to write to the local directory
     **Solution**: chmod local `logs` directory

+13. When running spark notebook app, it was throwing error that spark_events does not exist:
+    Solution: Create spark_events directory in your local and give that 777 access.
+So that docker container can write logs in it.

+14. Log files empty in spark_events folder:
+    The log files generated in spark_events directory is empty.
+    Real Problem: Files have content but local user has no access to read it.
+When I open same file in container, I can see its content.
+15.